xuwenyihust/Recommender-Systems/README.md

     * Define the function to pick out **K nearest users** to a user.

 * Make **Recommendations**
-    * Choose n top rated items of each of the K nearest users
+    * Choose n top rated items of each of the K nearest users.
     * Combine them, remove dupilicates and sort.

 * **Predict Ratings** for these recommendations